avantrec/soco-cli/README.md

 Alias subroutines can be nested to an arbitrary depth. **Loops** are detected and prevented when an alias with a loop is invoked.

-#### Alias Parameters
+#### Alias Arguments

-Aliases accept parameters when invoked, which is helpful in remapping existing actions to new alias names.
-Note that if an alias is composed of a sequence of actions, the parameter(s) will be passed to all actions in the sequence, e.g.:
+Aliases accept arguments when invoked, which is helpful in remapping existing actions to new alias names.
+Arguments are specified positionally using `%1`, `%2`, etc. For example:

 ```
-> alias a1 pfq
+> alias a1 pfq %1
 > a1 5          <- Invokes 'pfq 5'
+>
-> alias a2 Kitchen volume : Bathroom volume
+> alias a2 push : Kitchen volume %1 : Bathroom volume %1 : pop
+>
 > a2 30         <- Invokes 'Kitchen volume 30 : Bathroom volume 30'
+                   (surrounded by a push/pop to save the current target
+                   speaker).
 ```

-To **prevent parameters being passed through** to a command in an alias, use a `_` as an alias parameter.
-This will instruct the alias processor not to pass through any supplemental parameters.
-This is sometimes useful in compound actions where parameters are not required for all actions.
-E.g.:
+If positional arguments are not specified, values will not be passed through.
+Unsatisfied positional arguments are ignored.
+For example:

 ```
-> alias f1 pfq : vol 50 _
+> alias a1 vol %1 %2
+>
-> f1 3         <- The '3' parameter is ignored for the 'vol' command
+> a1            <- Invokes 'vol'
-                  Executes: 'pfq 3 : vol 50'
+> a1 50         <- Invokes 'vol 50'
+> a1 50 50      <- Invokes 'vol 50 50' (and generates an error).
 ```

+Positional arguments can be used multiple times within an action (unlikely to be useful) or within a sequence of actions.

 #### Saving and Loading Aliases